seek-oss/skuba/docs/deep-dives/pnpm.md

 ## pnpm in skuba

-[pnpm] addresses the hoisting issue by using a [symlinked structure] which allows every package to use the version range of the package they declared as opposed to the version which may have been hoisted.
+[pnpm] addresses the hoisting issue with a [symlinked structure].
+Each package is guaranteed to resolve compatible versions of its dependencies, rather than whichever versions were incidentally hoisted.

-This is a double-edged sword when it comes to using **skuba**, as this means that our dependencies such as Prettier and ESLint become nested within a `node_modules/skuba/node_modules` subdirectory, where most editor and developer tooling integrations will not know to look.
+This behaviour is a double-edged sword for a toolkit like **skuba**.
+Dependencies like Prettier and ESLint end up nested in a `node_modules/skuba/node_modules` subdirectory, where most editor and developer tooling integrations will not know to look.

 ```